Transmission of Harmful Material

 We are experienced in fighting allegations involving sexually motivated offenses in Tampa, FL, and throughout the surrounding parts of the greater Tampa Bay area.

 Our main office is conveniently located in downtown Tampa.
-We have a second office in New Port Richey in Pasco County, FL, across from the West Pasco Judicial Center.
+We have additional offices in New Port Richey in Pasco County, FL, across from the West Pasco Judicial Center, and in Clearwater near the Pinellas County Criminal Justice Center (CJC) courthouse.

 Contact us to find out more about the charge pending against you, the potential penalties, and the best possible defenses that can be used to fight the accusation.